udda/multiload-ng/extras/README.md

 Script will generate PKGBUILDs for both last release and lastest git code.

+For generating only one specific PKGBUILD, automatic generation of **.SRCINFO**, and so on, run the script with `-h` option for details about available options:
+`./generate-pkgbuild-files.sh -h`

 After generation, create packages for desired configurations with *makepkg*:
 `cd <desired_plugin_directory>; makepkg`